-Here's my travel guide to Plitvice Lakes National Park, a misty natural wonderland in Croatia.
-I also give you must know tips for planning your visit.
+Here’s my guide to visiting Plitvice Lakes National Park.
+This UNESCO-listed natural landmark is a misty natural wonderland in Croatia.
+This guide tells you everything to see at Plitvice and gives you must know tips for planning your visit.

 Where is Plitvice Lakes and How To Get There